patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/WarningModal/WarningModal.md

 import WarningModal from '@patternfly/react-component-groups/dist/dynamic/WarningModal';

-A **warning modal** component displays a modal asking user to confirm his intention to perform a risky action.
+A **warning modal** component displays a modal when a user tries to perform a risky action, which asks them to confirm or cancel the action.

 ## Examples

 ### Basic warning modal

-A basic warning modal component provides users with a basic layout to which only specific texts need to be passed.
+A basic warning modal is triggered when a user tries to perform an action that is deemed risky.

-Action buttons callbacks can be customized using `onConfirm` and `onClose`.
+You can customize the contents of the modal to fit your use cases.
+To adjust the text in the modal, pass your desired title to `title` and your message to the `<WarningModal>` component.
+To customize the action buttons in the modal, use `onConfirm` and `onClose`.

 ```js file="./WarningModalExample.tsx"